Summer Research Fellowships

 The Mellon Scholars Program offers the opportunity for students to develop a high quality summer research or creative project with the support and guidance of a faculty mentor.

-View student summer research projects The Summer Fellowship Program provides full-time (40 hours) weekly employment for a student to conduct research or research-based creative production.
+The Summer Fellowship Program provides full-time (40 hours) weekly employment for a student to conduct research or research-based creative production.